ihucos/plash/README.md

 ## Requirements
   - Linux Kernel >= 4.18
-  - unionfs-fuse, fuse-overlayfs or access to the kernel's overlayfs
+  - `unionfs-fuse`, `fuse-overlayfs` or access to the kernel's builtin overlay filesystem
-  - Optional newuidmap/newgidmap for setuid/setgid support with non-root users.
+  - Optional `newuidmap` and `newgidmap` for setuid/setgid support with non-root users
-  - python3
+  - `python3`

 ## Documentation
 ```plash --from alpine --apk xeyes -- xeyes```